34 highly influential African American scientists you may not know

 Date of death: December 25, 1966

-Brady was born in Louisville, Kentucky in 1884.
-He would leave home at the age of 20 to enroll at Fisk University, an all-black college in Tennessee.
+Brady was born in Louisville, Kentucky, in 1884.
+He left home at age 20 to enroll at Fisk University, an all-black college in Tennessee.

-After graduating with a degree in Chemistry he took up a teaching position at Tuskegee Normal and Industrial Institute (Tuskegee University today).
-After four years teaching at Tuskegee, Brady was offered a scholarship to study at the University of Illinois, Urbana-Champaign, where he became the first African-American to receive a doctorate in Chemistry in the U.S, which he earned in 1916.
-He also became the first African-American to be admitted into Phi Lambda Upsilon, the chemistry honor society.
+After graduating with a degree in Chemistry, he took up a teaching position at Tuskegee Normal and Industrial Institute (Tuskegee University today).
+After four years teaching at Tuskegee, Brady was offered a scholarship to study at the University of Illinois, Urbana-Champaign, where he became the first African-American to receive a doctorate in Chemistry in the U.S., which he earned in 1916.
+He also became the first African-American admitted into Phi Lambda Upsilon, the chemistry honor society.

-6. Dr. Betty Harris has helped saved thousands of lives
+6. Dr. Betty Harris has helped save thousands of lives

 Scientific discipline: Chemist